-Live Video Interview: a cloud-based (in your web browser) virtual interview in which an employer and job candidate connect face to face via webcam.
+Live Video Interview: a cloud-based (in your web browser) virtual interview in which an employer or recruitment professional and job candidate connect face-to-face via webcam.

 Video Chat and Video Conferencing: often confused with live video interviews, video chat or video conferencing is a live webcam interaction between multiple parties.

-Now that we know how to define these terms, let’s begin the examination of how video interviewing services differ from video chat platforms like Skype.
+Now we know how to define these terms.
+Let’s begin examining how top video interview software differs from video chat platforms like Skype.

-At first glance, you may be wondering where the real distinction lies between the two options.
-After all, they both require a webcam and help you connect face to face with another individual.
+At first glance, you may be wondering where the real distinction lies between the two options and their features.
+After all, they both require a webcam and help companies connect face-to-face with another individual.

-With live video interviews (as seen on Spark Hire), candidates are invited via email whereas many video chat services require you to connect through personal usernames.
-Also, live video interviewing solutions are in the cloud while many video chat services are desktop-based.
-But, let’s dig deeper.
+With live video interviews (as seen on Spark Hire), you invite candidates via email.
+Most video chat services require you to connect through personal usernames.
+Also, live video interview software lives on the cloud.
+Many video chat services run from your desktop everyone must download the software and create an account.
+But let’s dig deeper into the differences.

 So let’s recap: one-way video interviewing for the time-conscious interviewer, increased collaboration with recorded live video interviews, and an amazing candidate experience and employment branding opportunity.
 You ask: what’s the difference between video interviews and video chat?
 I ask: besides the video, what’s the same?